Learning distant cause and effect using only local and immediate credit assignment: Experiments

 \subsubsection{GAN rectifier}

-We observe that RSM generates a prediction covering all possible next input states (e.g. figure \ref{fig:3}).
+We observe that RSM generates a prediction covering all possible next input states (e.g. Figure \ref{fig:3}).
 Each pixel prediction approximates the expected value of that pixel.
 When self-looped, the uncertainty in these predictions compounds over time, resulting in degraded input dissimilar to the training input.
 We noticed that using rudimentary image processing filters to rectify the predictions significantly improved RSM output in self-looped mode.
 A Generative Adversarial Network (GAN) is well suited to this role, because given a conditioning input it can produce clear, sharp samples that are indistinguishable from genuine input.
 We trained a GAN to take the lower-layer RSM prediction $\mathbf{\hat{x}}^F$ as conditioning input and output a next-frame sample.
 Implicitly, the role of the RSM is to predict the distribution of next frame samples, and the role of the GAN is to render one sample from this distribution.
 The GAN does not have access to any context to allow it to perform a predictive role.
 Gradients from the GAN do not propagate into the RSM layers.

-We used a stacked convolutional autoencoder as the GAN generator, and a fully-connected network as GAN discriminator (see appendix for details).
+We used a stacked convolutional autoencoder as the GAN generator, and a fully-connected network as GAN discriminator.
 The GAN was trained with both MSE and adversarial losses, copying the Predictive Generative Network (PGN) of Lotter et al \cite{lotter2015unsupervised}.
 However, the PGN architecture combines CNN and LSTM architectures to add the predictive aspect.
 In our case we rely entirely on the RSM layers for prediction.